max-lutz/data_engineering_course/05-batch-processing/batch-processing.md

 You can define functions in python for pyspark and test them and version control them.
 It's better than trying to do this in SQL.

+## Spark internals

+#### Spark cluster:
+- master node and multiple executor nodes
+- jobs are send to master and then executors

+Now data is stored on the cloud (S3 or GCS), Hadoop and HDFS are less popular now.

+#### Spark group by

+- each executor receives a partition of the data
+- it applies the filtering and group by on this data
+- the data of each executor is reshuffled: data with the same key are sent to the same node (the key corresponds to the the groupby columns)
+- these executor then apply another group by to combine the records per key.

+#### Spark joins

+Both tables are large: Sort merge join.
+- each executor gets a partition of a large table
+- joins start with a reshuffle and then a reduce operation.

+One table is large and the other is small: broadcast exchange
+- each executor gets a copy of the small table and a partition of the big table

+## RDDs: resilient distributed datasets